chemerisuk/better-dom/README.md

 Because of code size emmet expressions support is only for HTML strings and has some limitations for now, but major features are in place.

 ## Event handling best practices
 Events handling is a big part of writing a code for DOM.
-And there are some features included to the library APIs that help developers to avoid potential issues and keep their code easier to maintain.
+And there are some features included into the library APIs that help developers to avoid potential issues and keep their code easier to maintain in future.

 #### Get rid of the event object
-Event callback looses event object argument and it improves testability of your code.
+Event callbacks loose the event object argument and it improves testability of code.

 #### Correct return false interpretation
-jQuery has strange behavior of event handler that returns false and it's [cause of confusion](http://fuelyourcoding.com/jquery-events-stop-misusing-return-false/) for a lot of people.
-Additionally to preventing default action it also stops propagation and this is a very bad thing that may break plugin compatability.
-So the better-dom library has standards-friendly behavior.
+jQuery has strange behavior of event handler that returns false and it's a [cause of confusion](http://fuelyourcoding.com/jquery-events-stop-misusing-return-false/) for a lot of people.
+This library has standards-based behavior which does what everybody expected.